Facing my fears.

 The mere thought of yielding to these pressures makes me er, well .....see red.

-Then, earlier this summer, I received a phone call from my doctor's office that shed new light on the trend: my hemoglobin level had dropped once again, this time to a staggering 6.9.
-The standard rate for women is 12.
+Then, earlier this summer, I received a phone call from my doctor's office that shed new light on the trend: my hemoglobin level had

 As in the past, my doc started threatening "blood transfusion" if my numbers didn’t go up.
 I had received similar prognoses shortly after college graduation college, and again, after giving birth to both my children.